 The Continuing Education office is also responsible for the Summer Credit Program which offers a wide array of credit courses both during the day and evening hours.
-Summer credit courses are offered in two consecutive summer sessions, a four week session (May-June) and a six-seven weeks session (June-August).
-The Summer Credit

-Schedule is available during the Spring semester.
+Summer credit courses are offered in two consecutive summer sessions, a four week session (June-August).
+The Summer Credit Schedule is available during the Spring semester.
 During the summer the College offers both credit and non-credit courses at its main campus and Meriden location.
 Summer Session extension fees apply to all credit courses.